amitxv/PC-Tuning/docs/post-install.md

 - It is recommended to update and install the following:

-    - NIC
+    - Network Interface Controller

-        - If you do not have internet access at this stage, you will need to download your NIC drivers from another device or dual boot as they may not be packaged at all in some versions of Windows
+        - If you do not have internet access at this stage, you will need to download your network interface controller drivers from another device or dual boot as they may not be packaged at all in some versions of Windows

     - [USB](https://winraid.level1techs.com/t/usb-3-0-3-1-drivers-original-and-modded/30871) and [NVMe](https://winraid.level1techs.com/t/recommended-ahci-raid-and-nvme-drivers/28310) (both should already be installed if configuring Windows 7)